-After the experimental treatment of lab tasks 2 & 3, the learning skills of students improved, as shown in Figure 4.
-It can be observed that students were able to find out classes, attributes, methods, and relationships from textual descriptions in lab task 4.
+After the experimental treatment of lab task 2 & 3, the learning skills of students' improved as shown in figure 4.
+It can be observed that students were able to find out classes, attributes, methods and relationships from textual descriptions in lab task 4.
 Furthermore, the error rate of each student also dropped which can be seen figure 5.